vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 VTEX provides different storefront solutions for you to choose from, according to your operation’s needs: Legacy CMS Portal and Store Framework.
 Learn more about [VTEX CMS options](https://help.vtex.com/tracks/cms--2YcpgIljVaLVQYMzxQbc3z).

-If your store is already running with the Legacy CMS Portal, but you wish to use Store Framework features, it is possible to migrate it.
-In this guide, you will learn how to do this step by step.
+If your store runs with the Legacy CMS Portal, we strongly recommend migrating it to Store Framework.
+For implementation details, please refer to the following sections.

 ## Step by step